spree/spree/guides/content/developer/core/shipments.md

 As an example of how to use the [spree_active_shipping extension](https://github.com/spree/spree_active_shipping) we'll demonstrate how to configure it to work with the USPS API.
 The other carriers follow a very similar pattern.

-For each USPS delivery service you want to offer (e.g. “USPS Media Mail”), you will need to create a Shipping Method with a descriptive name (Configuration -> Shipping Methods) and a calculator (registered in the active_shipping extension) that ties the delivery service and the shipping method together.
+For each USPS delivery service you want to offer (e.g. "USPS Media Mail"), you will need to create a Shipping Method with a descriptive name (Configuration -> Shipping Methods) and a calculator (registered in the active_shipping extension) that ties the delivery service and the shipping method together.

 ### Default Calculators